 As I drove into the takayna / Tarkine and first saw the logging I had to hold back tears.
 It hit me.
 This is really happening.

-I had finally made it down to beautiful Tasmania to explore, soak in the pristine wilderness and see the incredible coast line I had heard so much about.
-I found out about the protest camp to save the takayna / Tarkine from some fellow travelers and was eager to go.
+I had finally made it down to beautiful Tasmania to explore, soak in the pristine wilderness and see the incredible coastline I had heard so much about.
+I found out about the protest camp to save the takayna / Tarkine from some fellow travellers and was eager to go.
 I wanted to see this beautiful temperate rainforest and do what I could to help protect it.

 Now I have seen it, I get it.
 Yes, the loggers and government are destroying old growth forests that took hundreds (if not thousands of years) to mature.
 Yes, they think replanting monocultures makes up for the damage they are doing.
-Yes, the loggers are receiving government, tax funded handouts for a failing destructive industry while the true value of biodiversity, the forests and sustainable tourism opportunities are ignored.
-Yes, they are that short sighted.
-Yes, the takayna / Tarkine needs protecting.
+Yes, the loggers are receiving government, tax-funded handouts for a failing destructive industry while the true value of biodiversity, the forests and sustainable tourism opportunities are ignored.
+Yes, they are that short-sighted.
+Yes, takayna / Tarkine needs protecting.

-It was a real privilege to spend time in the takayna / Tarkine.
+It was a real privilege to spend time in takayna / Tarkine.
 It was a pleasure to simply sit and marvel at her beauty.
-I was especially ecstatic to see my first spotted tail quoll and to hike to the Frankland river.
+I was especially ecstatic to see my first Spotted-tail Quoll and hike to the Frankland River.
 I loved watching the large myrtle trees, ferns, mosses and animals.
 I found myself lost in contemplation, reflecting on how long this forest had been growing and how quickly some people were tearing it down.
 Reflecting on the mass extinction our world is seeing and the critical importance of preserving and protecting both macro and micro biodiversity.

 I hope to be back for the next Bioblitz and to again lend my support at the camp.
-Until then, I am committed to talking about my experience, encouraging others to get involved, promoting the takayna / Tarkine as a must see hiking destination and doing what I can from afar to help keep the pressure on and ensure this ancient and majestic forest becomes permanently protected.
+Until then, I am committed to talking about my experience, encouraging others to get involved, promoting takayna / Tarkine as a must-see hiking destination and doing what I can from afar to help keep the pressure on and ensure this ancient and majestic forest becomes permanently protected.